 Suppose a heat-emitting light is damaged and placed onto a scaffolding board.
 This could become an ignition risk and should be avoided completely when working around exposed cladding.
 Avoiding all heated lighting when cladding is involved is heavily advised when looking to manage risk levels.

 Hot works like cutting torches and angle grinders should be avoided in any possible situation when working around cladding.
-Any use of this equipment should be carefully planned and controlled to ensure that any fire risk from the use of this equipment is minimal.
-A risk assessment should be carried out to identify this equipment’s risk and if it is necessary.
+Any use of this equipment should be carefully planned and controlled to ensure that any fire risk is minimal.
+A risk assessment should be carried out to identify this equipment’s risk and determine whether it is necessary.

 When working with hot equipment, it is also important to put a fire watch in place immediately after work is completed with this equipment.
 A fire watch will keep the area under constant review for approximately 1 hour to ensure the heat does not cause a delayed fire breakout, especially in a dry working environment.
 A fire watch should be put in place every time work with this equipment has been carried out to ensure workers are always on hand to tackle any emerging fires.
 Despite cladding being a combustible material and having preventative features designed to not catch fire, some materials used are flammable and have the potential to catch fire quickly if cladding is exposed.